 The class values represent the grid values in your raster layer, while the other columns are the metrics you calculated.
 You can lookup the class values in the clc2006 legend table.
 As you can see in my example class number 12 (Non-irrigated arable land) is the most abundant land cover in the vicinity of Marburg.
 It makes up nearly 38 % of all cover types and is represented by 28 unique patches in the croped raster layer.

 Example use case for the Landscape Modifier -> Here

-Another example use case can be seen in an upcoming little article about LecoS.
+Another example use case can be seen in this prePrint article about LecoS.

 Before you install make sure that scipy, numpy and pil are installed!
 Otherwise the plugin won’t work!

 Install via the QGIS Plugin Downloader or manual.
 Manual means that you download the Archiv and extract the folder to the QGIS Plugin dir (~/.qgis/python/plugins/ on Linux machines and (qgis_install folder)/python/plugins on Windows).
 In both cases you need to have the scientific libraries numpy and scipy installed!